 An International Islamic School differs from your run-of-the-mill International School.
-An International Islamic School offers in-depth study of the Quran and Islam as a religion.
-Some International Schools offer Islamic courses, but a few take it further by introducing Quran studies and an Islamic take on world history.
+An International Islamic Schools in Malaysia offers in-depth study of the Quran and Islam as a religion.
+Some International Schools in Malaysia offer Islamic courses, but a few take it further by introducing Quran studies and an Islamic take on world history.

 While Islam is a pillar of education in these schools, students are encouraged to approach non-Muslims and non-Muslim ideologies with a sense of open-mindednes, acceptance and tolerance.
 Some schools accept non-Muslim students into their ranks due to their excellence in other aspects that ensure a sound international education.
 These schools are often built near mosques or have one on their grounds, both for ease of performing prayers and to aid the Islamic learning process.